devfoo-one/Scroll_pHAT_HD-onAcid/README.md

 ![LED pins](img/led_pins.jpg)

-[Adafruit](https://www.adafruit.com/) provides libraries for addressing WS2812B LED´s because they sell NeoPixel´s which are also compatible to this controller.
+[Adafruit](https://www.adafruit.com/) provides libraries for addressing WS2812B LEDs because they sell NeoPixels, which are also compatible with this controller.
 That means we can rely on [quality Adafruit library stuff](https://learn.adafruit.com/neopixels-on-raspberry-pi?view=all) here.

-I chose the [direct wiring method](https://learn.adafruit.com/neopixels-on-raspberry-pi?view=all#powering-neopixels-from-raspberry-pi-without-level-shifting-3-6) which works for me but may not work for everyone, because:
+I chose the [direct wiring method](https://learn.adafruit.com/neopixels-on-raspberry-pi?view=all#powering-neopixels-from-raspberry-pi-without-level-shifting-3-6), which works for me but may not work for everyone, because:

 - The power consumption of the LEDs could overload the Raspberry Pi´s 5V outlet.
 - The Raspberry Pi only provides 3.3V on its output pins, while the LED controller expects a level of 5V.
-Nevertheless, there are tolerances which may make it work with less than 5V.
+Nevertheless, there are tolerances that may make it work with less than 5V.
 If it does not, then you need a level shifter.

 [(It also seems to be best practice to place a resistor before the first data pin and/or add a buffering capacitor.)](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices)

 Anyway, the "direct wiring" approach works for me.

-#### Attaching the Strip to the Scoll pHAT HD
+#### Attaching the Strip to the Scroll pHAT HD

 *(Please note the professional way of attaching with incredible amounts of hot glue.)*

 The Scroll pHAT only [uses 3 GPIO pins (2, 3 and 5)](https://pinout.xyz/pinout/scroll_phat_hd).
-According to Adafruit, *"NeoPixels must be connected to GPIO10, GPIO12, GPIO18 or GPIO21 to work!
+According to Adafruit, *"NeoPixels must be connected to GPIO10, GPIO12, GPIO18, or GPIO21 to work!
 GPIO18 is the standard pin."*.
-I decided to connect
+I decided to connect:

 - *5V* to pin 4 (red line)
 - *GND* to pin 34 (black line)